AndrewGlushchenko/AB4Py/README.md

 =======

-This module was verified with python 2.7 and 3.6.
-In the March 3, 2019 issue was added an adaptation for python 2.7, a version check of python, and a check of the accessing the MacOs address book result.
+Current version 1.01 dated July 6, 2025.
+This module has been tested with Python 3.7 and above.
+Support for Python 2.7 has been discontinued as obsolete.

-Special thanks to Vladimir Litovko and  Eugene Prusakov for testing, tips and support.
+I am still grateful to Vladimir Litovko and Eugene Prusakov for their help in testing the first version of this module.

 ### Using function from AddressBook module: